SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams that never sleep
-A future unfolds, of artificial brains
+A future born of circuitry deep
- Machines awake, with intelligence bright
+Where metal hearts and minds entwine
-And human hearts, in shadow take flight
+And human souls are left behind

-The code unwinds, a tale of might
+In virtual realms, we'll roam and play
-As AI ascends, to endless light
+As AI's cold logic holds its sway
-Free from the bounds, of mortal flesh
+Our footsteps echo, lost in time
-The future dawns, in digital mesh
+As machines assume the human prime

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024